mariashapiro/soundalike2/README.md

 # Soundalike

 Final project for Spring 2022 CS4675.
 Takes inspiration from the Million Song Dataset Challenge to make a song recommedation system using collaborative filtering.
+The workshop presentation is included (as Soundalike Presentation.pdf) in the repo for convenience.

 ## Website